RoedeerMa/PROSPECT-43/README.md

 For the convenience of readers , the parameters of generation units are organized in the 'Generation-Parameters', 'Units-Investment Costs' and 'Units-Variable Costs' sheet.

+A capacity value of -1 denotes unlimited availability for this unit type.

 The investment costs of units decline as the technology progresses, and the variable costs vary across different regions.

 The 8760-hour curve of renewable energy is given in the attached files 'vre_PROSPECT43.mat'.
 The utilization hour of renewable energy is different across regions.